luiscberrocal/homeworkpal/README.rst

 0.2.1 :  Bug fixes on unique together

-0.3.0 : Added ficxtures, command to dumpdata
+0.3.0 : Added fixtures, command to dumpdata